More Bathroom Space How To Find More Space for Your New Bathroom

 Architect and designer David Edrington prefers to light the lavatory area from the side.
 "I prefer a framed mirror above a lavatory with sconces on the side,'" he writes, "because they give the best light to the sides of the face and fewer shadows in the facial recesses than light from above the face."

-For the most efficient lighting, fluorescent lamps should be used wherever possible.
-If fluorescents are not possible, then more efficient halogen or xenon lamps should be preferred to standard incandescent lights.
+For the most efficient lighting, LED lamps should be used wherever possible.
+If LEDs are not possible, then fluorescent lamps should be preferred.

 Use, But Don't Overuse, Reflective Surfaces